HOLLIS is two databases in one.

 When that happens, try one of these easy tricks to bring your results into sharper focus:

-1. Limit your Everything search results set just to the items listed in the LIBRARY CATALOG.
+Limit your search results set just to the items listed in as BOOKS or BOOK CHAPTERS

-2. Limit your Everything search results set to items that are identified as PEER REVIEWED ARTICLES.
+Limit your search results set to items that are identified as PEER REVIEWED ARTICLES.